cyber-physical-systems-group/pydentification/pydentification/models/transformer/README.md

 For `DelayLineFeedforward` module, the causality is achieved by using inverse mask, setting all connections from future time steps to past to zero (by multiplication after processing with parameter weight).
 This makes the module causal.

+Additionally two causal embeddings are added.
+Both of them are linear, one implements causal embedding by applying the same up-projection to each time step (`ConstantLengthEmbedding`), the other one implements causal embedding by applying the same up-projection to each time step (`ShorteningCausalEmbedding`) followed by large 1D convolution, which aggregates neighbouring time-steps into one.
+The length of input embedding must be divisable by the shortened embedding length.
+Convolution has stride equal to kernel size, which makes it causal, since past is not mixed with the future.

 ### Training

 The model can be trained with lightning framework in the straight forward way.
 Using `model` (created as in the example